bfwg/angular-spring-starter/README.md

 ### JSON Web Token
 > JSON Web Tokens are an open, industry standard RFC 7519 method for representing claims securely between two parties. for more info, checkout https://jwt.io/

+> Token authentication is a more modern approach and is designed solve problems session IDs stored server-side can’t.
+Using tokens in place of session IDs can lower your server load, streamline permission management, and provide better tools for supporting a distributed or cloud-based infrastructure.
+>
+> -- <cite>Stormpath</cite>

 This project is inspried by
 - [Stormpath](https://stormpath.com/blog/token-auth-spa)